zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    Returns maximum of two ``count`` values.

-   :a: First value.
+   :param a: First value.

-   :b: Second value.
+   :param b: Second value.

    :returns: The maximum of *a* and *b*.